kluchey/OMG/pages/Rules & Common Mistakes.md

 		  logseq.order-list-type:: number
 		- $2y+6=x$
 		  logseq.order-list-type:: number
 		- Did you catch the missing step?
 Click to reveal: {cloze The solution distributes multiplying by 2 without showing the step.
-We should see}
+We should see 2(y+3) = x between lines 2 and 3 to properly show every step of our reasoning.}